Pakistan Air Force: 2011 U.S. raid in Abbottabad

-Counter-insurgency operations in North-West Pakistan (2001–2021)
+2001–2021: Counter-insurgency operations in North-West Pakistan

 The Pakistan Army faced several problems during its 2009 offensive against the Taliban in North-West Pakistan.
 Hundreds of thousands of Pakistanis vacated the area when the offensive was announced and, eventually, over two million had to be accommodated in refugee camps.
-The offensive was to be completed as quickly as possible to allow the refugees to return to their homes but the army's fleet attack helicopters were not sufficient enough to provide adequate support to infantry on the ground.
+The offensive was to be completed as quickly as possible to allow the refugees to return to their homes but the army's fleet attack helicopters were insufficient to provide adequate support to infantry on the ground.
 The PAF was sent into action against the Taliban to make up for the lack of helicopter gunships.
 Because the PAF was trained and equipped to fight a conventional war, a new "counter-terrorist doctrine" had to be improvised.

 The PAF's Saffron Bandit exercise focused on extensive training of combat personnel to undertake COIN operations.
 New equipment was inducted to improve the PAF's joint intelligence, surveillance and reconnaissance (ISR) capabilities.
 A C-130 transport aircraft was indigenously modified for day/night ISR operations.

 Use of laser-guided bombs was increased to 80% of munitions used, as compared to 40% in the previous 1960s Bajaur campaign.
 A small corps of ground spotters were trained and used by the PAF, in addition to Pakistan Army spotters, to identify high-value targets.

 Prior to the Pakistan Army's offensive into South Waziristan, the PAF attacked militant infrastructure with 500 lb and 2000 lb bombs.

 A number of civilian casualties occurred during PAF airstrikes on 10 April 2010 in the FATA tribal region.
 According to sources from the Pakistani military, the first bombing was targeted at a gathering of militants in a compound.
 Locals who had quickly moved onto the scene of the first airstrike to recover the dead and wounded were then killed by a second airstrike.
 While there is no confirmed death toll, it is widely believed that at least 30 civilian deaths had occurred according to the military approximations, whereas a local official stated that at least 73 locals, including women and children, were killed.
 A six-member committee of tribal elders from the area tasked with finding the exact number of civilian casualties reported that 61 civilians were killed and 21 were wounded.
-This was not confirmed by government figures but Pakistan's then-Chief of Army Staff, General Ashfaq Kayani, gave a public apology on 17 April.
+This was not confirmed by government figures but Pakistan's then-Chief of the Army Staff, General Ashfaq Kayani, gave a public apology on 17 April.
 It is reported that BBC News and several other media correspondences were not allowed to take interviews from the injured.

-2019 India–Pakistan standoff
+2019 Pakistan airstrikes in Jammu and Kashmir

-Following the Pulwama attack in Jammu and Kashmir, India accused involvement of Pakistani hands in this incident.
-In response, India carried outairstrikes in the vicinity of the town of Balakot in Khyber Pakhtunkhwa province, several miles inside the province's boundary with Pakistan-administered Kashmir.
-Pakistan's militaryclaimed that the Indian planes dropped their payload in an uninhabited wooded hilltop area near Balakot after being intercepted by PAF fighter jets.
+Following the Pulwama attack in Jammu and Kashmir, India accused Pakistan of involvement in this incident.
+In response, India carried out airstrikes in the vicinity of the town of Balakot in Khyber Pakhtunkhwa province, several miles inside the province's boundary with Pakistan-administered Kashmir.
+Pakistan's military claimed that the Indian planes dropped their payload in an uninhabited wooded hilltop area near Balakot after being intercepted by PAF fighter jets.